MajesticGoodness/subbyWubby/report/Report.md

 intersretation i offer mt theories in the hose that the essence of okinacan karate cill remain intact

-We can glean a few more guesses from this:
+That looks a lot better!
+In fact it looks so readable that, we can still keep guessing some more mappings.

 * 'c' probably maps onto 'w' because 'cill' and 'cith' looks like they're trying to be 'will' and 'with', respectively
-* 's' probably maps onto 'p', because 'in the hose' is screaming out to me that it wants to be 'in the hope'
+* 's' probably maps onto 'p', because 'in the hose' is screaming out to me that it's actually 'in the hope'
 * 'l' probably maps onto 'b', because 'lased' looks a lot like 'based'
-* 'o' is probably 'g' from 'sionificance' and 'accordino'
+* 'o' is probably maps onto 'g', because we see 'sionificance' and 'accordino' are trying to be 'significance and 'according'.

-There are probably a few more mappings one could guess from this.
-This felt like a great stopping point though--we had a good portion of the cipher decrypted.
-The few mappings that remained were the annoying ones that would undo a prior decrpytion, so it was time to tackle those with our little program instead.
+We've gotten surprisingly far with just the manual approach.
+This feels like a great stopping point to start writing our program.
+Now we understood what we needed--a way to keep track of what's already been decrypted so we don't mess with it again.

 | Cipher Letter | English Letter |
 | ------------- | -------------- |